Unheralded: Joy Amidst European Drama in 2012

 His fourth goal came at home against CSKA Sofia.

 In 2012, seven nations watched history unfolded as new chapters became written in the annals of footballing history.
 Each winner endured adversity and even skepticism at a time to overcome obstacles and win their respective league titles and prove that 2012 was more of football than Manchester City winning the Premier League.
-No doubt it was an important story, but so was what unfolded elsewhere.
+No doubt it was a remarkable story, but so was what unfolded elsewhere.

 © 2015 Antonio Martinez